kag253/vimrc/README.md

 # vimrc
 Repo for the all important .vimrc file

-This .vimrc file uses vundle, nerdtree, ctrlp, and a solarized colorscheme Once Vundle is set up, running ':PluginInstall' will install nerdtree and ctrlp.
+This .vimrc file uses vundle, nerdtree, ctrlp, and a solarized colorscheme.
+Once Vundle is set up, running ':PluginInstall' will install nerdtree and ctrlp.
 The solarized colorsheme needs to be installed on its own.